boebe24/boebe-DPP-Server/README.md

 ### `productsDPPs.json`

 This file contains the Digital Product Passport(s) (DPP(s)) for your product(s).
-To work with our boebe-dpp viewer project (TODO), each DPP should include the following submodels:
+To work with [our boebe-DPP-Viewer app](https://github.com/boebe24/boebe-DPP-Viewer)
+, each DPP should include the following submodels:

 | Submodel IdShort   | Template Source | Content |
 |---------------------|------------------|---------|